KARNATISAITHARUN/documentation/using-ocular/ocular-desc.md

   patterns.
 You can provide additional annotations to extend supported frameworks and libraries or encode additional vulnerability patterns.

-* **Automatic Code Scanning.** Policies can be applied to CPGs to generate Security Profiles, which are summaries of vulnerabilities and data leaks present in the code.
-Similar to CPGs, Security Profiles can also be explored and processed using the REPL.
+* **Automatic code scanning.** Policies can be applied to CPGs to generate *security profiles* which are summaries of vulnerabilities and data leaks present in the code.
+Similar to CPGs, security profiles can also be explored and processed using the REPL.

+* **Workspaces for managing CPGs and Security Profiles.** A workspace is a directory containing all data persisted by ShiftLeft Ocular.
+Workspaces allow you to easily manage CPGs and Security Profiles, load and simultanously work with more than one CPG in a given workspace, and combine queries.
+[Refer to the API](https://ocular.shiftleft.io/api/io/shiftleft/repl/Workspace.html) for additional information.

 See Also